Bachelor of Fine Arts

-Nate Winter combines his artistic and business skills to create the life of an artist he’s looking for … and he’s making his name known at Portland’s First Friday Art Walk, where he sells his raku pottery pieces to eager crowds.
+As a student Nate Winter combined his artistic and business skills to create the life of an artist he was looking for … and he made his name known at Portland’s First Friday Art Walk, where he sold his raku pottery pieces to eager crowds.

-Service Learning, where college and community meet Fine arts major Yu Ping Hu helped design the set for the Children’s Museum and Theatre of Maine’s production of Sleeping Beauty.
-Hu enjoys service learning because, she says, “I meet many different people and learn to step outside of my own box.”
+Yu Ping Hu helped design the set for the Children’s Museum and Theatre of Maine’s production of Sleeping Beauty.
+Hu enjoyed service learning because, she says, “I met many different people and learned to step outside of my own box.”